replane-dev/replane-website/docs/sdk/javascript/guide.md

 ## Multiple projects

-Each SDK key is tied to one project.
+Each SDK key is tied to one project and environment.
 For multiple projects, create separate clients:

 ```typescript
 const projectA = new Replane<ProjectAConfigs>()